SaidC1/Fundamentos-Programacion-Java/teoria/operador-condicional/README.md

 ---

-🔄 Ejemplo con números / Numeric Example
+🔄 Ejemplo con números / Numeric Example.

 int a = 10, b = 20;
 int mayor = (a > b) ? a : b;